Never wonder what you’ll have to wear again …

 Business suits (a matched skirt and jackets) and, in most workplaces, pantsuits (matched pants and blazer).
 Closed-toe shoes (no sandals), blouses, hose and conservative hair, jewelry, and makeup are expected.

 If you’re attending a formal event and wearing a skirt, hose/nylons are usually expected.

 Also, remember to wear shoes that you are comfortable in and that you can walk in—meaning don’t wear heels if you can’t stand up straight!

-Business casual attire is usually appropriate for events such as the Freshmen Fellows Etiquette Dinners, or some of the special speakers.
-Please make sure to pay attention to the dress code on the UNet RSVP.
+Business casual attire is usually appropriate for events such as an etiquette dinner or attending a special speaker.
+Please make sure to pay attention to the dress code on the invitation or RSVP form.

 General guidelines for business casual: